TheSpicyMeatball/css-in-js-preprocessor/src/preprocessor/EXAMPLES.md

 ```

 <h5>style-preprocess.js</h5>
-<blockquote>This file should be executed at the end of your compile process.</blockquote>
+<blockquote>This file should be executed at the end of your compile or build process.</blockquote>

 ```
 const { preprocessor } = require('css-in-js-preprocessor');